March 8, 2021

 Categories: Donor Story,

 Editor's Note: As charitable giving continues to define our region’s growth and spirit, we will be sharing stories of our remarkable donors, past and present, who have entrusted us with their hopes, dreams, and visions for a better future.
-These individuals believed in the power of giving to others to strengthen our community with their timeless gifts, both during her lifetime and in the future.
+These individuals believed in the power of giving to others to strengthen our community with their gifts, both during their lifetimes and in the future.
 This story is dedicated to the memory of Edward K. Roberts, who believed everyone deserves a decent start in life and made it his mission to better lives through education.

-In fact, he described himself as self-taught commodities trader, a title that would follow him to Lehman Brothers and the Chicago Board of Trade.
-He would conduct all his trades himself, calling them in without a computer or cell phone – as Roberts would say, the “old fashioned way.”
+Roberts attended Northwestern University, including a year and half of law school, before serving in the Army during World War II.
+Although he would briefly work as a corporate attorney after the war, his real passion lay in trading.
+He described himself as self-taught commodities trader, a title that would follow him to Lehman Brothers and the Chicago Board of Trade.
+He would conduct all his trades himself, calling them in without a computer or cell phone—as Roberts would say, the “old-fashioned way.”

 Edward K. Roberts (1920-2009) believed that everyone deserves a decent start in life and always wanted to help others earn a college degree.